-The following text is summary information - for full details please see Medicine Entry brochure.
+The following text is summary information - for full details please see the Medicine Entry Brochure.

-In 2020, undergraduate entry to medicine for school leavers will be based on both:
+Undergraduate entry to medicine for school leavers is based on both:

 - completing the required admissions test (HPAT-Ireland) in the year of admission to the medicine course

 The admissions test is called HPAT-Ireland (Health Professions Admission Test-Ireland).
 This test is independently administered by ACER (Australian Council for Educational Research).

 The HPAT-Ireland test measures a candidate’s logical reasoning and problem solving skills as well as non-verbal reasoning and the ability to understand the thoughts, behaviour and/or intentions of people.
 It does not test academic knowledge and candidates do not require special understanding of any academic discipline.
 However, some familiarity with the question types typically presented in HPAT-Ireland would be an advantage.

 Sample questions are available on the HPAT-Ireland website along with information about how to purchase further HPAT-Ireland Practice Materials.
 The test results will complement the Leaving Certificate Examination assessment for selecting applicants for admission to an undergraduate Medical School course.

 In addition to the application to the CAO students must also apply directly to ACER to complete the HPAT-Ireland test.
 Applicants for the test will apply on-line to ACER.
 Only bona-fide applicants may apply to sit the test i.e. current or past school leavers.
 A more detailed definition of a bona-fide candidate is available on the HPAT-Ireland website.

 As a guide, the cost of applying to the HPAT–Ireland test in 2023 was €152.80 for applications received ty the normal deadline.
 Please see the ACER website for full details